The Road to Art International Residency Program – Component 1: Prospecting

 • Estimated impact on the Montréal arts community or on one of Montréal’s diaspora communities

-Project management and financial stability: 15%
+Project management and financial stability 15%

 • Feasibility and reasonability of the proposed project